 DSM USA Policy HQ - Redistricting In Iowa

-The newest episode first welcomes Ed Cook, legal counsel for the Iowa Legislative Services Agency, and dives into the topic of redistricting in Iowa.
-In the second half of the podcast, former Iowa Senate Democratic Leader Mike Gronstal and former Iowa House Speaker Linda Upmeyer, touch on redistricting standards and why they are important to community members.
+Ed Cook, legal counsel for the Iowa Legislative Services Agency, dives into the topic of redistricting in Iowa.
+Former Iowa Senate Democratic Leader Mike Gronstal and former Iowa House Speaker Linda Upmeyer, touch on redistricting standards and why they are important to community members.

 History of Redistricting Model